raamish10/MusicDirectory/README.md

 <h3>Features</h3>
 <h4>Home Page</h4>
-<p>The application uses a data pipeline that implements the ETL process to extract, transform, and load the data using Apple's iTunes Search API on to the webpage</p>
+<p>This Vue.js application was built using Nuxt, an open source framework that makes web development simple and powerful.
+The app uses a data pipeline that implements the ETL process to extract, transform, and load the data using Apple's iTunes Search API on to the webpage. </p>
 <p align="center">
 <img src="https://github.com/raamish10/MusicDirectory/blob/main/assets/images/image1.png" alt="loading_screen" width="700px" >
 </p>